GhostAIDLP/GhostAI_DLP/REALTIME_LOGGING.md

 ## 📋 Overview

-The GhostAI DLP SDK now includes a comprehensive real-time logging and analytics system that captures, stores, and visualizes all DLP scan results.
+The GhostAI firewall SDK now includes a comprehensive real-time logging and analytics system that captures, stores, and visualizes all firewall scan results.
 This system provides enterprise-grade observability, security, and performance monitoring.

 ## 🏗️ Architecture